ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation

-For models where likelihood calculations fail or are too computationally demanding, approximate Bayesian computation (ABC) \citep{Tavare1997, Pritchard1999, Beaumont2002} can still offer a way to perform sound statistical inference, e.g., point estimation, hypothesis testing, and model selection.
-ABC methods infer parameters by first simulating a dataset using a proposed parameter value and accepting or rejecting that parameter value either by comparing the closeness of the simulated dataset to the observed dataset, usually through the use of summary statistics, or by approximating the likelihood function using simulated datasets \citep{Wood_2010, Dutta_2016}.
-We direct interested readers to the review paper by \cite{Lintusaari_2016}.
+{In the above scenarios}, approximate Bayesian computation (ABC) \citep{Tavare1997, Pritchard1999, Beaumont2002} can still offer a way to perform sound statistical inference, e.g.,~point estimation, hypothesis testing, and model selection.
+ABC methods infer parameters by first simulating a dataset using a proposed parameter value and accepting or rejecting that parameter value either by comparing the closeness of the simulated dataset to the observed dataset, usually through the use of summary statistics, or by approximating the likelihood function using simulated datasets \citep{Wood_2010, thomas2016likelihood}.
+We direct interested readers to the review paper by \citet{Lintusaari_2016}.

 The necessity to simulate datasets from simulator-based models makes ABC algorithms extremely expensive when this forward simulation itself is costly.
 Applications of ABC algorithms to complex problems show the necessity of adapting them to high-performance computing (HPC) facilities and developing an ecosystem where new ABC algorithms can be investigated while respecting the architecture of existing computing facilities.
-ABC and HPC were first brought together in the ABC-sysbio package of \cite{Liepe_2010} for the systems biology community, where the sequential Monte Carlo ABC (ABC-SMC) \citep{Toni_2009} algorithm was efficiently parallelized using graphics processing units (GPUs).
+ABC and HPC were first brought together in the \pkg{ABC-sysbio} package of \cite{Liepe_2010} for the systems biology community, where the sequential Monte Carlo ABC (SMCABC) algorithm \citep{Toni_2009} was efficiently parallelized using graphics processing units (GPUs).